amitsaha/amitsaha.github.io/content/docker-user-namespacing-remap-system-user.md

 We are now ready to enable `userns-remap` and specify `docker` to use the `agent` user.

-Note that, if you are trying to use this feature with a non-system user, you will have to manually modify the `subuid` and `subgid` entries so that your starting subuid is the same as the host User ID.
+Note that if you are trying to use this feature with a non-system user, you will have to manually modify the `subuid` and `subgid` entries so that your starting subuid is the same as the User ID.

 ## Enabling `docker's` userns-remap